 Can I get Virgin Media in my area?

-Our postcode checker shows whether Virgin Media's TV and broadband services are available in your area: simply enter your postcode in the box below to find out.
+Our postcode checker shows whether Virgin Media is available in your area: simply enter your postcode in the box below to find out.

 But for reasons that we explain further below, only the Virgin Media site can offer 100% accuracy when checking availability for specific households.
 So be sure to check on there too.